Decomposition of free cumulants

-There is no simple general formula for the alternating mixed moments of orthogonal replicas with respect to $E$ in terms of marginal moments of variables from ${\mathcal A}_{1}$ and ${\mathcal A}_{2}$ with respect to $\varphi_1$ and $\varphi_2$, respectively, but in the simplest cases we obtain nice results which are then used in the computations of certain mixed moments of interest.
-We will usually omit the colors of the orthogonal replicas in our notations.
-In particular, we will write the alternating products as
+There is no simple closed formula for all alternating mixed moments of orthogonal replicas with respect to \(E\).
+We therefore record below a collection of reduction rules sufficient for the moment computations used later.
+We shall usually omit the colors of the replicas and write